DogeSkii/CompactPlusTheme/README.md

   ~~Cannot Switch status while using theme.~~

-  Cannot see others status when using theme.
+  ~~Cannot see others status when using theme.~~
+  Slide text is glitchy